Essential Skills for Healthcare Professionals

 Healthcare professionals are entrusted with upholding the highest level of moral and professional standards.
 Ensuring the well-being and confidentiality of their patients, respecting patient autonomy and advocating for their best interests are key components to a healthcare professional’s ethical integrity.
 Healthcare professionals are constantly required to stay in-the-know regarding the latest regulatory changes in the field and responsibly acting in accordance with these regulations.
 Upholding ethical principles fosters trust, integrity and accountability within the healthcare community.

 Aspiring health informatics professionals must demonstrate competency in healthcare professionalism which can be evaluated by the AMIA/CAHIIM accreditation standards guide.
 This offers a way for educational institutions to objectively evaluate graduates in both cognitive and noncognitive skills and properly measure overall competency by how professionals demonstrate knowledge, skills and attitudes/abilities.
+It is crucial for healthcare professionals to understand the legal and ethical issues in health informatics to help guide them towards optimized ethical integrity.

 Soft Skills